superwf/fxios/README.md

   ...
 }
 ```
-all config will be merged with the config when `new Fxios(config)`. if no instance config, the default config will work.
+All runtimeConfig properties will be merged with the config when instantiating `new Fxios(config)`.
+If no instance config, the default config works.

 #### Interceptor

-Inspired by axios interceptor.
+Inspired by axios interceptor too.
-All Fxios interceptors are only javascript array, use push method to add new interceptor.
+All Fxios interceptors are plain javascript array, use push method(or any array methods up to you) to add new interceptor.
 For example:
 ```
 fxios.interceptor.request.push(function(request) {...})